centrebalearbiodiversitat/biodumpy/docs/source/usage.rst

   This option may be useful if the amount of the total data is limited and for consolidating data and simplifying file management.

 - If ``bulk`` is set to *False*, the information for each taxon is saved in a separate file.
-  This option is beneficial for detailed analysis, when individual taxon files are required or when the amount of data for each taxon is large.
+  This option is useful for detailed analysis, when individual taxon files are required or when the amount of data for each taxon is large.

 Save result location